STAN-js/STAN/README.md

 STAN - Shortest Template Engine
 ----
-For 30 lines of code you will get:
+For 30 lines of source code you will get:
 - First class support of JavaScript inside of templates
 - Ability to call any JS function or JS librery
 - DOM access while rendering template ( so you can add some crazyness to your templates )